By Catherine W. Johnson

 On March 29, 2023, the California Department of Resources Recycling and Recovery (CalRecycle) held a workshop on Producer Responsibility Organizations (PROs) and forthcoming regulations under the Plastic Pollution Prevention and Packaging Producer Responsibility Act (SB 54).
 SB 54 requires “producers” of “covered materials” to reach ambitious source reduction and recycling rates by 2032 by (a) joining a PRO and participating in an approved producer responsibility plan prepared by the PRO; or (b) by satisfying eligibility requirements for individual compliance.

 Noting some ambiguities in the statute about when producers must join a PRO, CalRecycle clarified that while January 1, 2024 is the deadline for potential PROs to submit an application to CalRecycle for review, producers are not subject to enforcement for failure to join a PRO until after CalRecycle approves the producer responsibility plan or by January 1, 2027.
+As of November 17, 2023, it is unclear whether CalRecycle continues or will continue to take this position after it selects the PRO (sometime after January 1, 2024, when the PRO applications must be submitted) ; producers should consult with legal counsel or contact CalRecycle directly for clarification.
 In response to queries about eligibility for individual compliance, CalRecycle deferred comment for later workshops.

 CalRecycle is developing the PRO application form and expects to have it available by the fall of 2023.
 As provided by SB 54, if multiple PRO applications are received, CalRecycle will select a single PRO which the agency believes can most effectively implement the Act.
 CalRecycle expects to select the PRO at a yet-to-be-determined date in 2024.